lukethelehman/Settled-Ground/README.md

 int getInt()
   get user input
+  keepGoing gets true
+  while keepGoing is true
-  try to parse it to int
+    try to parse it to an int
-    return the int
+      keepgoing gets false
     print error message if failed
+  return result